quietui/quiet/docs/docs/theming.md

 ```

 :::info
-Presets must be added to the `<html>` element.
+Presets are only supported on the `<html>` element.
 They won't have any affect if you place them elsewhere on the page.
 :::

 ### Adapting to existing brands